Back to the blog

 Employee offboarding is the worst.
 Just ask anybody who’s been tasked with this tedious and thankless responsibility.
 The process sits at the center of a venn diagram of manual, time-consuming, essential, and urgent work.
 That’s not to mention that the task often arrives without warning, easily eats up hours, and often feels vexingly incomplete.

 Of course, much of the procedural tedium of employee offboarding can’t be automated or simplified.
 Internal communication needs to be managed, exit interviews completed, paychecks issued, hardware and badges returned.
 It’s an uncomplicated (if unpleasant) list of jobs to be done.
+But when it comes to managing the IT footprint of a departing employee, or SaaS offboarding, things get murky.

-But when it comes to managing the IT footprint of a departing employee, things get murky.
-We’re working in the age of SaaS, and adoption is frequently employee-led.
-The first challenge (and it’s a big one) is figuring out what accounts exist to begin with.
+In this age of SaaS, technology adoption is frequently employee-led.
+So the first challenge (and it’s a big one) is figuring out what accounts exist to begin with.
 Sure, there are the ones IT already knows about, and those enrolled in SSO, but what about the shadow IT—the free accounts, the one-offs, the forgotten experiments?
 Our research shows that at an org with 1,000 employees, a new SaaS account is created roughly every 20 minutes.
 Indeed, for our customers, the average number of accounts per employee is 31.
 Tracking these accounts down can start to feel like the world’s worst scavenger hunt.

 Once you’ve identified all of these accounts, deeper questions emerge: Which accounts are accessed outside of SSO or OAuth?
 Which ones are integrated with other SaaS applications?
 And which resources are in danger of becoming entirely inaccessible if not properly transferred first?